kwaters3/SVG-Logo-Maker/README.md

 #### How to install the application:

+- To follow along - Open the [VIDEO WALKTHROUGH](https://youtu.be/O2hfsgFkzxw) for guidance.

-- First, clone the git repository from [GitHub](git@github.com:kwaters3/SVG-Logo-Maker.git)
+- First, clone the git repository from [GitHub](https://github.com/kwaters3/SVG-Logo-Maker#click-on-the-image-below-to-reveal-the-video-walk-throughdemonstration)

 - Next, install the required packages by using the following command: `npm install`